individual therapy

 • what your expectations are

-Clients I’ve worked with tend to feel hopeful within the first month that change is possible.
-Developing trust with someone who is committed to seeing and learning you can be an incredible relief.
+Developing trust with someone who is committed to seeing and learning about you can be an incredible relief.
 It can also illuminate some of the healing path that may have been previously hidden from your view.

-• To begin, I always meet with individual clients weekly.
+When I begin working with a new client, we always meet weekly.
 Some clients enjoy or desire a more rigorous approach to therapy and prefer to meet more than once a week.
-I usually do not meet with clients less than once a week until significant progress has been made toward intended goals.

-• I often meet partners, friends, and/or family members of individual clients, but those sessions are considered “ancillary” or “supplemental.”
-The individual therapy does not become couples therapy or family therapy.
+Individual therapy does not become couples or family therapy.
 Any additional participation in an individual session is always in service to my client.

-• In my practice, therapy is not indicated for individuals:
+In my practice, therapy is not indicated for individuals:

 • under the age of 14